mnarizzano/SEEGA/README.md

 ## Background:
-In the evaluation of Stereo-Electroencephalography (SEEG) signals, the physicist’s workflow involves several operations, including determining the position of individual electrode contacts in terms of both relationship to grey or white matter and location in specific brain regions.
+In the evaluation of Stereo-Electroencephalography (SEEG) signals, the physician’s workflow involves several operations, including determining the position of individual electrode contacts in terms of both relationship to grey or white matter and location in specific brain regions.
 These operations are (i) generally carried out manually by experts with limited computer support, (ii)